-The reasons Kawhi Leonard might win MVP this season aren't always obvious.
+The reasons Kawhi Leonard is an MVP candidate this season aren't always obvious.

-However, there was one possession in Toronto's matchup with the Denver Nuggets this week that showed how valuable the two-time All-Star is to the Raptors.
+However, there was one possession in Toronto's matchup with the Denver Nuggets earlier in the season that showed how valuable the two-time All-Star is to the Raptors.

 The Nuggets were able to get back in time to prevent the Raptors from scoring a quick bucket, but Siakam's tempo created a couple of mismatches by forcing Denver to pick up the closest player to them, the most notable being Jamal Murray on Leonard.